SilasReinagel/silasreinagel.github.io/static/liberation/C5_remove_obstacles.md

 Problem solved.

-There are hundred of FAST PATH answers to obstacles, if you are willing to think outside the box and choose from your real range of choices.
+There are hundreds of FAST PATH answers to obstacles if you are willing to think outside the box and choose from your real range of choices.

-That option that you think ISN'T a realistic option actually might be your BEST PATH.
+The option that you think ISN'T a realistic option actually might be your BEST PATH.

 ----